LiZhi-sus/AcousticCameraCalib/README.md

 # Enhanced Extrinsic Calibration of Acoustic Cameras Using Closed-Form Initialization and Batch Optimization
+This repository contains the official implementation of our paper:
+"Enhanced Extrinsic Calibration of Acoustic Cameras Using Closed-Form Initialization and Batch Optimization".
-This is an open-source project aimed at calibrating the extrinsic parameters of an acoustic camera system.
-The repository contains scripts, functions, and data to estimate, validate, and visualize calibration results for acoustic cameras in both simulation and real-world experiments.
+It provides scripts, functions, and data to estimate, validate, and visualize calibration results of acoustic camera systems in both simulation and real-world experiments.

 ---

 ## 📁 Data Folder Details

 The `data/` folder contains:
-- **Raw measurement data** used in the experiments.
+- **Raw measurement data**, named ‘my_measurement’, including TDOA measurements and corresponding calibration board images used in the experiments.
 - **Saved `.mat` result files** from the experiments, used for plotting and analysis.
+The names correspond to the sections in the article, such as 'Sim_A'.

 ---